albertbautista/community-share-web-app/README.md

    ```
    npm install
    ```
-6. Now, your front set up should be done, all that's left to do is run the local server
+6. Now, your Frontend setup should be done, all that's left to do is run the local server
 7. To run the server, run the command:
    ```
    npm run dev